 Apple Watch 7 vs Apple Watch 6 and earlier

 Interestingly, it looks like Apple is using the same 64-bit dual-core processor in the Series 7 that launched in the Series 6.
 It is calling the SiP the “S7” but the processor is the same.

-Notably, Apple didn’t talk about the Series 7 processor during its announcement.
-While we shouldn’t expect a speed bump from Series 6 to 7, if you’re coming from earlier Apple Watch models you almost certainly will notice a faster, more responsive watch.
+While you shouldn’t expect a speed bump from Series 6 to 7, if you’re coming from an earlier Apple Watch model you almost certainly will notice a faster, more responsive watch.

 Another benefit, if you’re coming from a Series 3 or 4 to 7, is a jump in storage to 32GB.

 |SiP/Processor||S7 SiP 64-bit dual-core processor||S6 SiP 64-bit dual-core processor||S5 SiP 64-bit dual-core processor||S5 SiP 64-bit dual-core processor||S4 SiP 64-bit dual-core processor||S3 SiP dual-core processor|

 Two of the main changes with the Apple Watch Series 7 are a slightly larger case at 45 and 41mm and a larger display.
 It’s 20% bigger than Series 4-6/SE and 50% larger than the Series 3 display.